251027-Java/fantasy/backend/README.md

 ## Running

 Ensure the database is running prior to running the program.
-See [Database Management](#database-management) for more information on working with databases in this project.
+See [Database management](#database-management) for more information on working with databases in this project.

 Once the database has started, use the following command to start the backend:

 ```sh
 just run
 ```

+The backend will be accessible through http://localhost:8080.
+While running, documentation of our endpoints will be located at http://localhost:8080/swagger-ui/index.html.

+### Related running commands

 To launch with the debugger: